 One day he as much as told me that if I didn’t start selling him or “giving” him marijuana from “them plants you have back there,” he’d nark me out or just steal marijuana from me.

-It meant he had been trespassing onto my property.
 I had a completely sealed patio grow area and the only way he could have seen the plants is by entering my property when I wasn’t home.